kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - two players cannot share a username in one game

-As a user who wants to player with others, I must have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.
+As a user who wants to play with others, I must have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.

 - short timing for answering the questions